anthonypansard/back/docs/index.md

 ![Database architecture](images/database.png)

-## Endpoints
+## Alarm

-The mobile device and the connected object transfert relevant data with the server using an API we designed.
+Alarm data is exchanged with the mobile device and the connected object using an API we designed.

-All wrong endpoints should return a `400` code.

-### Alarm

 All `xml` files with alarm data embedded have the same basis structure :